No Products in the Cart

 1) Release all air pressure from the tire tube by pressing the tire tube’s needle in the center of the end of the valve with your fingernail or a small pointed object.

-4) Install the new tire tube carefully so it does not get pinched and replace the outer ring.
+4) Install the new tire with tube carefully so the tube does not get pinched and re-install the outer ring.

 Pro Tip: Before inflating the tire tube, be sure the tube is evenly sitting inside the tire without twists or pinched sections.
 Spin the deflated tire and tube on the wheel until the valve aligns correctly through the hole without unusual distortion.
 Never ride on a low or flat tire.